OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 The user logged in must have administrative privelages and PowerShell needs to be opened as an administrator.

-The 2013 or 2016 administrative templates need to be installed on the Domain Controller.
+The 2013 administrative templates need to be installed on the Domain Controller.

 .NET Framework 3.5 must be installed.
 If it is not enabled the script will enable it.